DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 When we pass the state to our application Rust keeps us safe from making mistakes.

-The borrowchecker for example makes it so that multiple instances of the state cannot be made if it is mutable.
+Our state isn't borrowed as a mutable by Tauri.
 Which makes perfect sense.
+What if we try to increase a count at the same time in multiple commands?
-What if I generate the image but I immediately try to export it right after?
+Or in our case: what if I generate the image but I immediately try to export it right after?
 We might run into a race condition where it tries to export previous state of our image, and then generates a new one.

-This might not happen but it also might.

 Rust steps in and simply doesn't allow us to make this mistake.

-Instead our state is immutable and we have to for example create mutexes inside of our state to be able to change it.
+Instead our state is immutable and we cannot directly alter our state.

-We cannot get around this, the compiler will simply tell you that is not possible unless you use a mutex (or similar).
+We can however use a mutex in our state and modify the mutex.

+The compiler won't complain about this because it is not possible to have 2 commands alter the mutex at the same time, they have to wait for their lock.

 This way *we know* that our value cannot be changed at the same between multiple threads or commands.

+Crisis averted, the borrow checker and type safety saves us again!

 The term often used for this is "Fearless concurrency", here is a snippet from the Rust book:

+> #### Fearless Concurrency
-> **Fearless Concurrency**
+>
-> Handling concurrent programming safely and efficiently is another of Rust’s major goals.
+> Handling concurrent programming safely and efficiently is another of Rust’s
+> major goals.
 > Concurrent programming, where different parts of a program execute independently,
 > and parallel programming, where different parts of a program execute at the
 > same time, are becoming increasingly important as more computers take advantage
 > of their multiple processors.
 Historically, programming in these contexts has
 > been difficult and error prone: Rust hopes to change that.
+>
+> Initially, the Rust team thought that ensuring memory safety and preventing
+> concurrency problems were two separate challenges to be solved with different
+> methods.
+Over time, the team discovered that the ownership and type systems
+> are a powerful set of tools to help manage memory safety and concurrency
+> problems! ...
 - [Rust book - Chapter 16](https://doc.rust-lang.org/book/ch16-00-concurrency.html)

 ##### Why the option?